Bio-Hazards

 Biohazardous Materials

-The Office of Biological Safety facilitates the Committee on Microbiological Safety (COMS) is a standing faculty committee that reviews all research involving recombinant DNA as well as work involving biohazards at Harvard and its 16 affiliated institutions.
-The Office provides the administrative support for the Committee and the technical review of COMS applications.
-The Office also supports the biosafety programs at these institutions by providing additional risk assessment as well as establishing policies and procedures.
+To ensure compliance with federal regulations, any laboratory working with radioactive materials, recombinant DNA, infectious agents and/or select agents must be certified by the Committee on Microbiological Safety (COMS) before work on a sponsored project can begin.
+The Committee on Microbiological Safety (COMS) is a standing faculty committee that reviews all research involving recombinant DNA, as well as work involving biohazards at Harvard and its 16 affiliated institutions.
+The Office of Biological Safety provides administrative support for the Committee and the technical review of COMS applications.
+The office also supports the biosafety programs at these institutions by providing additional risk assessment as well as establishing policies and procedures.

-Harvard University's Environmental Health and Safety Department (EH&S) is responsible for ensuring University compliance with the laws and policies that apply to Harvard’s overall physical environment, including laboratory safety.
-The EH&S website provides a comprehensive overview of laboratory safety topics, including safety plans and manuals for the following topics:
+Additionally, Harvard University's Environmental Health and Safety Department (EH&S) is responsible for ensuring University compliance with the laws and policies that apply to Harvard’s overall physical environment, including laboratory safety.
+The EH&S website provides a comprehensive overview of laboratory safety topics, including safety plans and manuals.